vivaksoni/test_for_balancing_selection/README.md

 get_z_table.py // Python script to calculate Z for MAF categories from simulation output.

 simple_demography.slim // SLiM script to run simulations under vicariance or dispersal scenarios.
+(Note parameterisations in this script are for humans.
+See Methods and Materials section of paper for Drosophila parameterisations).

 simple_demography.slim // SLiM script to run simulations under vicariance or dispersal scenarios, with a single balanced polymorphism inserted into the middle of the simulated region.
+(Note parameterisations in this script are for humans.
+See Methods and Materials section of paper for Drosophila parameterisations).